 Eating and drinking

-If you usually have a special diet – thickened fluids, pureed meals or a tube feed for example – this will need to be ordered through the hospital dietitian.
+If you usually have a special diet – thickened fluids, pureed meals or a tube feed for example – this will need to be ordered through the hospital dietitian and you may be reviewed by a hospital Speech Therapist.
 You should discuss any specific needs at the pre-admission assessment.
+If your health problems require you to be 'nil by mouth', the hospital ward will follow the hospital nil by mouth policy to convert you medication to a non oral medication such as a transdermal patch.

 You should also let ward staff know if you use any special equipment to eat and drink with.
 If you experience ‘on/offs’ and need help at meal times, make sure the staff are aware of this, so they don’t just assume you aren’t hungry.
 It is important to eat well while in hospital because this will help to fight off infection and maintain regular bowel and bladder function.